Art-Sells/Arells/Build-Notes.md

 - - Txns/s need to be in 1000s-10000s per second for meme-coins to benefit (reference HPM Efficiency charts).
 - HPM-Liquidity System (Brainstorm)
 - - Reference V3 U*P (and UI) Repos(addresses for contract and API info)
-- **remove dividedPercentageIncreases in the tokenCharts.ts to reflect maximum profits**
 - Crypto Exchange/Wallet License (for iOS/Android App)